philwild/infosecdocs/docs/README.md

 The [InfoSec App for Splunk](https://splunkbase.splunk.com/app/4240/) is a free app for the Splunk platform which can be downloaded and installed into your Splunk environment.
 It is available from [Splunkbase](https://splunkbase.splunk.com/).

-The InfoSec App for Splunk is not to be confused with [Enterprise Security](https://www.splunk.com/en_us/software/enterprise-security.html), Splunk's premium security solution.
+The InfoSec App for Splunk should not to be confused with [Enterprise Security](https://www.splunk.com/en_us/software/enterprise-security.html), Splunk's premium security solution.
+Although both solutions are security solutions, the features and capabilities of Enterprise Security are significantly deeper than what is available within the InfoSec app.

 InfoSec app for Splunk is an entry, or starter level security solution powered by the Splunk platform.
-It is designed to adddress the most common security use cases, including continuous monitoring and security investigations.
-InfoSec app also includes a number of advanced threat detection use cases that can be further expanded using security resources available for Splunk like the [Security Essentials app for Splunk](https://splunkbase.splunk.com/app/3435/):
+It is designed to address the most common security use cases, including continuous monitoring and security investigations.
+InfoSec app also includes a number of advanced threat detection use cases that can be further expanded using security resources available for Splunk like the [Security Essentials app for Splunk](https://splunkbase.splunk.com/app/3435/).

+Splunk Apps provide solutions for many common use cases.
+They provide specialised insight into your data and systems with pre-configured dashboards, reports, data inputs, and saved searches.
+Apps for Splunk are available from [Splunkbase](https://splunkbase.splunk.com/).
+The Splunkbase library has 1000+ apps and add-ons from Splunk, our partners, and our community.
+They can be directly downloaded, installed and configured within your Splunk environment.

 ## Product Goals

 The InfoSec app for Splunk aims to achieve the following:

-* Provide an entry level security solution to new and existing Splunk customers that are not yet ready or ble to invest in Splunk's Enterprise Security platform.
+* Provide an entry level security solution to new and existing Splunk customers that are not yet ready or able to invest in Splunk's Enterprise Security platform.
-* Make it easy to direct Splunk's powerfull features towards security.
+* Make it easy to direct Splunk's powerful features towards security.
-* Provide a single pane view of your security events.
+* Provide a single pane view of your security events and posture.
 * Allow the user to investigate security alerts and incidents.
 * Provide a base platform that can be customised and expanded to meet your security needs using additional apps and add-ons from Splunkbase.

 ## Before we start

 This documentation is not designed to replace formal training or Splunk's own documentation.
-It focusses on the introductory steps and knowledge required to get the InfoSec app upp and running in a short amount of time.
+It focusses on the introductory steps and knowledge required to get the InfoSec app up and running in a short amount of time.
 It assumes the user is fairly new to Splunk and may not have yet grasped many of Splunk's fundamental concepts.
 Consider this documentation as a fast-start guide to getting the InfoSec app up and running within your environment.
 This documentation will introduce you to key Splunk concepts, lightly touching on each.
 Links will be provided to Splunk's documentation so you can delve further into Splunk's capabilities, as required.
 Although this document focuses on the InfoSec App for Splunk, the topics covered can be applied to other apps and configurations within Splunk.

 ## Introduction to the InfoSec app

-The InfoSec app provides the user with a number of pre-configured and customisable security focussed dashboards.
+The InfoSec app provides the user with a number of pre-configured and customisable security focussed dashboards and alerts.

 * Overview